inexorgame-obsolete/wiki-mirror/Home.md

 * Fork of sauerbraten in order to replace sauerbraten (no mod)
 * Bigger audience for sauerbraten
 * Keep sauerbraten alive for the future
+* maybe port sauerbraten to steam (Take a minute and think about all the advantages!)

 ## Upcoming Features